spatel280/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+  - Tome is a storytelling and presentation tool that uses AI to rethink the traditional way of creating presentations and telling stories.
+Using a prompt, Tome allows users to generate a presentation organized by a table of contents, including text, introduction slides, and AI-generated images.
+Tome’s aesthetics utilize a different style compared to typical PowerPoint or Google Slides presentations. [^3]

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?